Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 We looked at review ratings and conversion data for businesses that used Review Gating (prior to Google releasing their policy on review gating in April 2018) vs. businesses that did not use Review Gating (or subsequently turned it off after the Google policy change).

-We observed that businesses not using review gating increased their review count without any meaningful impact on their ratings.
+We observed that businesses not using review gating increased their review count without any meaningful dent in their ratings.
+Your best action is to not practice review gating.
+It also helps to build customer trust by collecting reviews for all customer interactions

-Your best action is to build customer trust by collecting reviews for all customer interactions.
-Understanding all points of view about your business can help you improve aspects of your operations that you maybe hadn’t even thought of before.
-Besides, negative reviews aren’t a bad thing.
+Understanding all points of view about your business can help you improve aspects of your operations that you may not have even considered hadn’t even thought of before.

+Besides, negative customer reviews aren’t a bad thing.
 They help prove to prospective customers that your reviews represent real experiences, making them trust the positive ones even more.

 Birdeye and Google partnership to combat review gating